tldr-pages/tldr/pages/common/cppclean.md

 > Find unused code in C++ projects.

-- Run in a project's folder:
+- Run in a project's directory:

 `cppclean {{path/to/project}}`

-- Run on a project where the headers are in the "inc1/" and "inc2/" folders:
+- Run on a project where the headers are in the "inc1/" and "inc2/" directories:

 `cppclean {{path/to/project}} --include-path={{inc1}} --include-path={{inc2}}`